meguid/MachineLearning-iOS/README.md

 ML Kit lets you bring powerful machine learning features to your app whether it's for Android or iOS, and whether you're an experienced machine learning developer or you're just getting started.

 ### Option 1: Ready-To-Use APIs [Demo: FirebaseML-TextRecognition]
+ML Kit comes with a set of ready-to-use APIs for common mobile use cases: recognizing text, detecting faces, scanning barcodes, labeling images and recognizing landmarks.
+You simply pass in data to the ML Kit library and it will give you the information you need - all in a few lines of code.

+ML Kit gives you both on-device and Cloud APIs, all in a common and simple interface, allowing you to choose the ones that fit your requirements best.
+The on-device APIs process data quickly and will work even when there's no network connection, while the cloud-based APIs leverage the power of Google Cloud Platform's machine learning technology to give a higher level of accuracy.

 [Add](https://firebase.google.com/docs/ios/setup) Firebase to your app.